-    There are many factors that can be used to measure filament strength.
+There are many factors that can be used to measure the 3D printer filament strength.
 However, we will mostly use Tensile strength in this article.
 This measurement is done with reference to elongation at break.
-The first measurement is the material’s resistance against being pulled apart, and can be used to determine its overall strength.
+The first measurement is the material’s resistance to being pulled apart and can be used to determine its overall strength.
 Elongation at break, on the other hand, measures how far the material can stretch before it breaks and can be used to measure impact resistance.

 3D-printed objects were once considered fragile and weak by many people.
 But, we have made significant strides in improving their durability.

 It is possible to make strong 3D printer filaments that can withstand extreme conditions.
 I was intrigued to find out what the strongest 3D filament is to buy.

 Polycarbonate filament is the strongest 3D printer filament.
 Polycarbonate filament has a unique mechanical structure that has been tested for strength and resilience.
 Polycarbonate is used extensively in engineering.
 It has 9,800 PSI, compared to PLA’s 7,250.